 Consumer vs Professional Film

-Pro film stock have a greater dynamic range, are easier to push, and bigger latitude, that is why they will cost you more.
+Professional film stock have greater latitude, dynamic range, and are easier to push, which is why they cost more.

-The less light there is available to get an image, the bigger the ISO of the film will have to be.
-Furthermore, be prepared for increased film grain.
+The less light there is available to capture an image, the bigger the film’s ISO will be required.
+Additionally, be prepared for noticeably increased film grain.

-Film latitude is the amount of stops a film can be overexposed while producing usable images.
-Professional film stocks have a larger latitude paired with a somewhat increased cost.
+Latitude is the range of stops film can be overexposed while having usable results.
+Professional film stocks have a larger latitude to go along with a slightly increased cost.

-Negative film has a larger amount of latitude compared to transparency film.
-That is one of the reasons why it is considered difficult to work with.
+Transparency film has less latitude compared to negative film.
+That is one of the reasons it’s perceived as challenging to shoot.

-The difference between the darkest and brightest parts of a photograph is described as dynamic range.
-Sections of a picture that don’t fit within this range will be seen as black underexposed shadows or white overexposed highlights.
+Dynamic range is the difference between the brightest and darkest details of a picture that can be captured.
+Parts of a picture that don’t fit within this range will be seen as solid black underexposed shadows or completely white overexposed highlights.

-When shooting in a wide variety of quickly changing lighting situations, films with a bigger dynamic range are a much better choice.
+When working in a variety or quickly changing lighting situations, film stocks with a bigger dynamic range are a better choice.